floridop/MNXB11-BASH/homework4/README.md

 Try to run the production script to understand what it does.

 T3.2.
-Copy the `smhicleaner.sh` production script from the MNXB11-BASH repository to your homework4 folder:
+Copy the `smhicleaner.sh` production script from the `MNXB11-BASH` cloned local copy to your homework4 folder:
 ```
 cp ~/git/MNXB11-BASH/casestudy/production/smhicleaner.sh ~/git/MNXB11-homework/homework4/
 ```